• GIFT IDEAS

 Grate your soap (Fels-Naptha in my case).
 It will look just like cheese, but it won’t taste like it so don’t eat it…hehe!
 I thought the soap looked too large and wanted it smaller so I made sure I got equal amounts in each load.

 Put your soap in your food processor or blender.
 Blend to a fine or smaller consistency.
-Yes, it is fine to use a grater and blender that you will use for food again.
-Just make sure you wash them well.
-I thought it was weird and a little gross too, but this detergent is natural (except for the fragrance in the soap) so it won’t harm you.
+Yes, it is fine to use a grater and blender that you will use for food again

-Note: In the pictures above I was making the small batch and you see I have all the ingredients in the food processor.
+Note: In the pictures below I was making the small batch.
+You see I have all the ingredients in the food processor.
 You don’t need to put everything in the food processor, only the soap.
 I just did everything the first time.
-For my large batch, we only processed the soap.

 What is the Formula for Making Detergent Powder?

-Mix all your ingredients together.
 If you are making the small batch, just put them in your container and shake.
 We found that for the large batch, putting all the ingredients in a trash bag and using my hands on the outside of the bag to mix things up worked well.
-Imagine mixing like you would if you were making shake and bake something, only on a larger scale.
-I think it would also work if you had a large clean bucket or trash can.
-You could use some type of large spoon to mix things up.
-I didn’t have any kind of large spoon, so the trash bag worked well.

 Put your laundry detergent in whatever container you plan to use.
 You are done!
 That was so easy.